zigster64/datastar.http.zig/README.md

 Starting any new patchElements / patchSignals / executeScript on the SSE object will automatically flush the last writer as well.

-PatchElementsOptions is as follows :
+PatchElementsOptions is defined as :

 ```zig
 pub const PatchElementsOptions = struct {